 Ensuring that you are going to a place that is safe and accessible is important.
 Your occupational therapist will discuss options for modifications and assistive devices prior to your discharge.
 They may arrange a visit to your place of residence (with you where possible), to discuss your needs.

-Remember if you are unsure of something ask.
-Healthcare providers are there to help you.
+Remember if you are unsure of something ask your healthcare providers are there to help you.

 Although changes may need to be made and you will face some challenges, becoming an amputee may mean that you can do most of the things you used to do, but in a different way.
 Sometimes it’s just a matter of careful planning, organisation and learning as you go.

 Vehicles can be modified to suit your needs and there are a number of companies which specialise in the re-fit of left-foot accelerator pedals, wheelchair hoists and the installation of spinner knobs or hand controls.
-Some people even manage to ride their motorbikes again.
+Some people even manage to ride their motorbikes again and drive trucks.
 Push bikes and motorcycles can also be modified if required.

 The modification of a vehicle can vary depending on the age of your car and the state you reside in.
-Some states offer financial support via their aids and equipment programs.
+Some states offer financial support via their aids and equipment programs or the National Disability Insurance Scheme.

 Your Social Worker will help you with the application process to obtain state government concessions if you are eligible.
 These can include:

+If you are unable to drive you may be eligible for public transport or a Multi-Purpose Taxi Program card.
 The Multi-Purpose Taxi Program provides the user with a financial discount on the metered fare.
 The discount value can differ in each state or territory.
-(Conditions apply).
 If you plan on travelling interstate, the Taxi Directorate can allocate you interstate vouchers which can be used while you are away.

-If walking a long distance is difficult for you, a disabled parking permit will assist with close access to venues.
+If walking a long distance is difficult for you, a disabled parking permit will allow you to park closer to buildings and venues.

 Going on holidays and travelling is a part of life for most people.
 Even if you have had an amputation there is no reason why your future travel plans should change.